 Your CASAC Trainee certificate will be effective from the date that any of the above eligibility requirements are approved until the end of the five-year period that your application is active.
 The CASAC Trainee certificate is not renewable.
 However, if you are an examination candidate when your CASAC Trainee certificate expires, a three year extension may be requested for an additional fee.
 If you do not complete the credentialing process by the expiration date of your CASAC Trainee certification extension, in order to be considered to become a CASAC in the future, you will be required to submit a new application, associated documentation and an additional application processing fee.
 You will not be considered for CASAC Trainee certification a second time.

-The International Certification & Reciprocity Consortium (IC&RC) examination for Alcohol and Drug Counselors is comprised of 150 multiple-choice questions derived from the counselor tasks identified in the 2008 IC&RC Job Task Analysis.
+The International Certification & Reciprocity Consortium (IC&RC) examination for Alcohol and Drug Counselors is comprised of 150 multiple-choice questions derived from the counselor tasks identified in the IC&RC Candidate Guide.

 The examination is administered at least one time per year in New York State.
 Based on the geographic locations of eligible candidates, examination locations may vary.
 Upon completion of the exam, you will receive a preliminary score.
 If you pass the examination, you may not consider yourself a credentialed counselor until you have received the official results of your examination and are issued a certificate.